Sunny-P/Microbot/README.md

      - Automatically enters your bank pin whenever prompted.
      - Microbot class static boolean bankPinBeingHandled added to allow other plugins to respect when a bank pin needs to get entered.
 ### AIO Camdozaal Plugin:
      - Automates mining & smithing, fishing & processing, and basic fighting golems in Camdozaal.
-Does not do the vault activity.
+     - Does not do the vault activity.
-### LineFiremaker Plugin:
+### Line Firemaker Plugin:
      - My own firemaking plugin made as a coding exercise.
      - Does basic line firemaking.
 Needs space to burn 27 logs, from a starting position traveling West.
 ### RandomEvent Plugin: